core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 On success, the server returns a 2.04 (Updated) response.
 However, when data is published to the topic for the first time, the server instead MUST return a 2.01 (Created) response and set the topic in the fully-created state (see {{topic-lifecycle}}).

-If the request does not have an acceptable content format, the server returns a 4.15 (Unsupported Content Format) response.
+If the request does not have an acceptable content-format, the server returns a 4.15 (Unsupported Content-Format) response.

 If the client is sending publications too fast, the server returns a 4.29 (Too Many Requests) response {{!RFC8516}}.